helidon-sockshop/sockshop/README.md

 $ kubectl port-forward $FRONT_END_POD 8079:8079
 ```

+> Note: If you have installed into a namespace then add the `--namespace` option to the above kubectl commands.

 You should be able to access the home page for the application by pointing your browser to http://localhost:8079/.

 You should then be able to browse product catalog, add products to shopping cart, log in as an